viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 If your smart machine [captures](/services/data/#data-capture) a lot of data, you might want to filter captured data to selectively store only the data you are interested in.
 For example, you might want to use your smart machine's camera to capture images based on specific criteria, such as the presence of a certain color, and omit captured images that don't meet that criteria.

-In this tutorial, you will use a custom {{< glossary_tooltip term_id="module" text="module" >}} to function as a color filter, and use it to selectively store images from your robot when a specified color is in frame.
-This allows you to take pictures of your pet in the following way:
+In this tutorial, you will use a custom {{< glossary_tooltip term_id="module" text="module" >}} to function as a color filter, and use it with a [camera](/components/camera/) to only capture images where your pet is in the frame in the following way:

 1. Attach a colored object, such as a blue collar, to your pet.
 1. Set up a camera in an area where your pet is likely to appear in the frame, and configure the data management service to capture and sync images from that camera.